fukamachi/qlot/README.markdown

 ### via Quicklisp

-As Qlot is going to be included in Quicklisp dist in August 2014, you can install it through Quicklisp.
+As [qlot is going to be included](https://github.com/quicklisp/quicklisp-projects/issues/716) in Quicklisp dist in August 2014, you can install it through Quicklisp.

 ```common-lisp
 (ql:quickload :qlot)